 The Texsport Double Action Hand Pump is meant for air mattresses, but can also be

 used to inflate kayaks, as long as the nozzle fits your kayak.
-It is a double-action pump, which means it can be used for inflation also.
+It is a double-action pump (similar to the one that comes with the Sevylor QuikPack K5), which means it can be used for inflation also.
 This pump has propellants that deliver consistent accuracy and performance when pumping.

 If you do not mind doing the work, this is an excellent pump for all your inflation needs.
 It is one of the quicker hand-pumps, and is also sturdy and built to last.
 The pump is compact, and good for camping trips and other occasions where you might not have access to electricity – and it only weighs one pound!